malte-b/musical_env_bike/documentation.md

 ![Probability Based Rhythm Generation](https://raw.githubusercontent.com/malte-b/musical_env_bike/readme_images/readme_images/generate_rhythm.png)

 #### PD Patch
-To send the preprocessed information to PD (*Pure Data*), we used OSC (*Open Sound Control*).
+To send the preprocessed information to PD (*Pure Data*), we use OSC (*Open Sound Control*).
 OSC is a network protocol mainly used for real time processing of sound data.
-Having a background in computer science we were able to set up the osc client on the python side quite fast but needed support for the PD side.
+Having a background in computer science we were able to set up the OSC client on the python side quite fast but needed support for the PD side.
 The tutorials by von Coler [[?10]](#pd-examples) and Davison [[?11]](#pd-examples) helped out so that messages with the preprocessed data can be used inside our PD patch.
 As a last step before hearing the final sonification we need a synthesizer.
 After starting with simple sine waves and pitches manipulated by the PM values, we realized that we need different approaches to communicate the meaning of the data to the listeners on the bike more intuitively.
 // THAT IS WHY WE DECIDED FOR GEIGER/SAMPLES...
-To manage this last step we experienced great help by *Kaffe Matthews*, *Hendrik von Coler* and a PD tutorial by Kreidler [[?12]](#pd-examples).
+To manage this last step we experienced great help by *Kaffe Matthews*, *Hendrik von Coler*, and a PD tutorial by Kreidler [[?12]](#pd-examples).

 ### 6.)
 Work results